himoacs/solace_kdb_whitepaper/whitepaper.md

 First, we need to decide *how* we will be consuming the market data messages being published to PubSub+.
 We can either map topics to a queue and bind to that queue or we can subscribe directly to a topic.
 Since we are dealing with market data, we want to avoid persistence so we will subscribe directly to a topic.

-Solace PubSub+ allows subscribers to an exact topic or to a generic topic using wildcards.
+Solace PubSub+ allows subscribers to subscribe to an exact topic or to a generic topic using wildcards.
 PubSub+ supports two wildcards: `*` and `>`. `*` allows you to abstract away one level from the topic and `>` allows you to abstract away one or more levels.
 Both wildcards can be used together and `*` can be used more than once.

 For example, we know our publisher is publishing pricing data to a well-defined topic of the following topology: `<assetClass>/marketData/v1/<country>/<exchange>/<sym>`